The two-dimensional Coulomb gas: fluctuations through a spectral gap: Fluctuations for real parts of analytic functions

 where $\tilde{\mathbb{E}}_{n,sf}$ is expectation with respect to the potential $\tilde{Q}_s=Q-\frac {sf}n.$ Let us now put

 By \eqref{diffa} and \eqref{diffo} (with $h$ replaced by $sf$), there is a small number $\beta>0$ such that

-(It is easy to see that the $O$-constant is uniform for $s$ in bounded subsets of $\R$.)
+(It is easy to see that the $\bigO$-constant is uniform for $s$ in bounded subsets of $\R$.)

 Integrating \eqref{inta} in $s$ from $0$ to $t$ and using \eqref{lemp}, we find \eqref{asymp of Fnf}.
-If we ignore the error-term, we recognize the CGF of a normal $N(e_f,v_f)$-distributed random variable.
+If we ignore the error-term, we recognize the cumulant generating function of a normal $N(e_f,v_f)$-distributed random variable.
 Since \eqref{asymp of Fnf} holds uniformly for $t$ in compact subsets of $\mathbb{R}$, we have shown that $\fluct_n f$ converges in distribution to $N(e_f,v_f)$.

 It remains to prove that the expectation term $e_f$ agrees with the formula \ref{expeco} in Theorem \ref{gengap}.
 For this, we use Green's formula and the definition of Neumann's jump $\calN(L^G)$ in \eqref{wolg}.